Learn About Us

 - The name Kings Landing Historical Settlement was chosen for the Kings American Dragoons, a regiment of loyalists in the American Revolution, and “Landing”, for a stopping point or wharf where boats could tie up.

-- Kings Landing is a Crown Corporation of the Province of New Brunswick, under the department of Culture, Tourism and Healthy Living, and is governed by a Board of Directors.
+- Kings Landing is a Crown Corporation of the Province of New Brunswick, under the department of Tourism, Heritage and Culture, and is governed by a Board of Directors.

 Ingraham House flower garden at Kings Landing